oz-code/OzCodeDemo/OzCodeDemo/10.Predict/README.md

 ![Stopping at the first breakpoint](Resources/stopAtFirstBreakpoint2.PNG)

 Press F10 to move to the next instruction, and the _if_ clause should light up.
-The red represents conditions that failed, while the passed (_true_) condtions are marked in green.
+The red represents conditions that failed, while the passing (_true_) conditions are marked in green.
 All of this is analyzed before the code runs.

 ![Predict if statments](Resources/predictIfStatements.PNG)

-Since the total result of the four conditions is _true_, a green 'V' appears near the _if_ and a yellow arrow appears near the begining of the clause body.
+Since the total result of the four conditions is _true_, a green 'V' appears near the _if_ and a yellow arrow appears near the beginning of the clause body.

-Now add a breakpoint at the begining of __SendThankYouLetter(Customer customer)__
+Now add a breakpoint at the beginning of __SendThankYouLetter(Customer customer)__

 ![Second breakpoint](Resources/secondBreakpoint.PNG)

-And Run until you stop at the begining of the method - can you spot the bug?
+And Run until you stop at the beginning of the method - can you spot the bug?

 If you're using VS2015 you'll be able to use _Edit & Continue_ and replace the '>' with '<='.